SSO Setup (OpenID Connect) β

 Admin Privileges β

-- Log in as an admin
+- Log in as an existing admin (e.g. the built-in

 Disabling Local Authentication β